In a member-driven service association, we know that without dedicated, talented and thoughtful people, we cannot be the organization we aspire to be.

 - This is a Part-Time Internship - approximately 20 hours/week.

 - Attendance at in-person Orientation (prior to) and Wrap Up Session (after project work) are mandatory.

-For questions about this opportunity, email Barbara Hochman, Education & Programs Manager, Talent Attraction, at firstname.lastname@example.org.
+For questions about this opportunity or if you experience any difficulties creating your account and accessing the application, email Barbara Hochman, Education & Programs Manager, Talent Attraction, at firstname.lastname@example.org.